wayfair-incubator/forker/README.md

 Grants GitHub `org` members `admin` [permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization) on the `repo` they wish to fork.

 > 💡 **Tip:** If the requesting user only intends to make upstream contributions to the `repo` they wish to fork, it is **very likely** that they will not require elevated `admin` privileges.
 That said, if there is an eventual desire to truly _fork_ off and deviate substantially from the originating project, this option helps give users better control over their project and maintainership.
+>
+> 🚨 **Warning:** If the `promoteUser` option is **not** used in combination with `checkUser`, GitHub users who are not currently GitHub org members may still receive elevated permissions for a repository fork within your organization.
+If this is an unacceptable degree of risk, you may wish to strictly enforce GitHub org membership by additionally setting `checkUser` to `true`.

 **Example:** `true`